philippe86220/uno-q-sensors-webui/README.md

 - The application is intended for local use or external access.
 - No write or control endpoints are exposed.
 - No sensitive system information is accessible through the web interface.

-**This repository is not provided as an App Lab–importable ZIP.**
-**The files are intended to be copied into a manually created Arduino App Lab project.**

 ---